 … and up through the cabinet routing channels.

-As I mentioned in an earlier blog post, the color coding scheme Tannoy uses for the internal wiring follows this convention:
+As a refresher, the color-coding scheme Tannoy uses for the internal wiring follows this convention:

-Brown LF +ve (this is the red leg of the Panatela low frequency cable), blue LF –ve (this is the white leg of the Panatela low frequency cable), yellow HF +ve (this is the red leg of the Panatela high-frequency cable), green HF –ve (this is the white leg of the Panatela high-frequency cable), and the green/yellow Earth.
+Brown is LF +ve (this is the red leg of the Panatela low frequency cable), blue is LF –ve (this is the white leg of the Panatela low frequency cable), yellow is HF +ve (this is the red leg of the Panatela high-frequency cable), green is HF –ve (this is the white leg of the Panatela high-frequency cable), and green/yellow is Earth.